Sunday, 13 October 2024

 A Straits Times news article reports a drone had deviated from its planned route due to a faulty positioning sensor which resulted in a crash on the grounds of One-North Residences.

-Lim, K. (2024, July 24).
-Company suspended from drone operations after device crash-lands on one-north condo grounds.
+(Lim, 2024) reports a company suspended from drone operations after device crash-lands on one-north condo grounds.
 The Straits Times.

 Being a drone operator myself incidents like these deeply resonates with me as this undesired situation can happen to both new and highly experienced pilots.
 DJI’s N3 flight controller has a feature called fault tolerance control which allows the drone to execute a controlled decent in an event of a crash due to propulsion lose with one or two of its rotors.
 The caveat is that this feature would only work on hexacopters and octocopters as these drones have sufficient rotors to stabilize themselves in an event of a propulsion failure.